minel-arinel/caImageAnalysis/README.md

 ## Important note

 Computing correlation image causes issues in `mesmerize-core`.
-To overcome the issue, replace your local `mesmerize_core/algorithms/mcorr.py` file with the one under `caImageAnalysis/mesmerize_core/mcorr.py`.
+To overcome the issue, replace your local `mesmerize_core/algorithms/mcorr.py` file with the one under `caImageAnalysis/replace/mesmerize_core/mcorr.py`.

+Viewing components causes issues in `caiman`.
+To overcome the issue, replace your local `caiman/source_extraction/cnmf/estimates.py` file with the one under `caImageAnalysis/replace/caiman/estimates.py`.